Kyuu-Ji/htb-write-up/shrek/write-up-shrek.md

 ### Analyzing the .txt files

-To check if this is **Base64** decode, we can decode one of the files:
+To check if this is **Base64** encoded, we can decode one of the files:
 ```markdown
 base64 -d 0180e34259d846c4b521ddf1e285f53d.txt
 ```